Data Driven SEO: What is Single Variable Testing and How Does It Affect SEO?

 CORA has been around since late 2017, and since its creation, there have been several similar tools released, such as Page Optimizer Pro and Surfer SEO.
 We have implemented CORA software to make changes for our website David Buys Houses Florida and have seen impressive results for We Buy Houses Florida and many more keywords for our real estate investing company.
 This keyword alone would cost us $1,000,000 per year to bid top of the page for on Google Adwords.

-CORA is the only SEO software that measures up to 880 ranking factors using correlation to determine which influence rankings most for keywords—then giving you the data on the exact amount of times to use each factor for the number 1 rankings.
+CORA is the only SEO software that measures up to 880 ranking factors using correlation to determine which influence rankings most for keywords—then giving you the data on the exact amount of times to use each factor for the number 1 rankings to your KPIs and a high ROI.
 Not only has SEO software been incredibly influential in the SEO community for moving to data-backed SEO.
 Also, there are test groups, which are typically Facebook groups run by experts with proven reputations who are constantly single variable testing.
 Here are a few of the best groups to join:

 - Internet Marketing Gold